grelleum/SteelConnection/docs/tutorial.rst

 --------------------------------

 We need to know the Org ID for our Organization.
-This is easy since we got the Org short name from the SteelConnect URL.
+This is easy since we got the Org short name from the SteelConnect CX URL.

 The ``.lookup.org`` method will return a dictionary representing the org object.
 That dictionary will include a key called ``id`` that holds the